nimfit/edudatacollection/README.md

 A research framework for collecting, documenting, and organizing publicly available K–12 education datasets from state education agencies across the United States.

-Current target states include Michigan, Pennsylvania, California, Utah, Arizona, Florida, Nevada, Massachusetts, New York, and Georgia, with the long-term goal of creating a scalable workflow that can be extended to all 50 states.
+Current target states include Michigan so far with the long-term goal of creating a scalable workflow that can be extended to all 50 states.

 ---